garystafford/twelvelabs-bedrock-search-agent/README.md

 OTHER EXAMPLES
 --------------
-Please search for commercials that feature people driving in cars and provide a numbered list of the titles and durations in seconds, formatted as: '1.
-Title (duration).'
-List only the title and duration for each commercial, presented in the specified format without any markdown or additional formatting.

-Tell me more about commercial #1.

 Write HTML code to display the five segments, using the keyframe URL, title, and duration.

 Find commercials that feature fast food restaurants.
 Give me the top six scoring results.
 Write an HTML page to display the results in my Chrome browser on a Mac, and execute a shell command to open the page.
 The page should include a grid of results with the title, duration, and video preview using the keyframe URL.